Is a stipend considered earned income?

 Taxable stipend income

 Stipends that are paid in exchange for services, such as teaching or research assistantships, are typically treated as regular earned income.
-If you receive a stipend as an employee, your employer should withhold income taxes and issue you a Form W-2 at year-end.
+If you receive a W-2 stipend as an employee, your employer should withhold income taxes and issue you a Form W-2 at year-end.

 Tax-exempt stipends

 Some stipends may be partially or fully tax-exempt if they meet certain criteria.
 Scholarship and fellowship stipends, for example, are tax-free if they cover qualified education expenses like tuition, fees, books, and required course materials.
-However, any portion of the stipend used for room and board or other living costs is considered taxable income.
+Any portion of the stipend used for room and board or other living costs is considered taxable income.

 To claim the tax exemption, you must be a candidate for a degree at an eligible educational institution.
 The stipend must also not be contingent on providing services, such as teaching or research.
 If you're required to work in exchange for the stipend, the full amount is likely taxable.